Twinklebear/Twinklebear.github.io/_posts/2016-01-02-distributed-rendering-with-rust-and-mio.md

 [MERL BRDF database](http://www.merl.com/brdf/).
 The animation was rendered with 28 nodes on *new* using the distributed renderer with 1024 samples per pixel and took 03:44:02 to render.

-<video class="img-responsive" src="http://sci.utah.edu/~will/rt/rust_logos.mp4" type="video/mp4" controls
+<video class="img-fluid" src="http://sci.utah.edu/~will/rt/rust_logos.mp4" type="video/mp4" controls
 	style="padding-top:16px;padding-bottom:16px;" preload="metadata" poster="http://i.imgur.com/KFRqLAo.png">
 Sorry your browser doesn't support HTML5 video, but don't worry you can download the video
 <a href="http://sci.utah.edu/~will/rt/rust_logos.mp4">here</a> and watch it locally.